Megapixel99/stats-tracker/README.md

 The `tracker` function can be used to relay information about the current NodeJS process to the dashboard (wherever the `dashboard` function is running).

-## tracker(config [, logger])
+## tracker(config)

-The tracker takes two arguments, `config` and an optional `logger` (defaults to console).
+The tracker takes one argument, `config`.
 The tracker connects to the dashboard via web sockets and exposes a web socket server which the dashboard can connect to.

 The `config` can be used to pass the port of the web socket server and the name of the application.
 ```javascript